OoDone/multicraft-install-script/README.md

 # Multicraft Fast Install for Ubuntu forked from se7enack.

+## DO NOT USE SSH TO DO THIS SCRIPT IT WILL FAIL

 ## Compatible with Ubuntu 16.04, 18.04 and 19.10

 #### Open Terminal:

 ```sudo su```